RayKahn/space_game_ai/README.md

 # Cosmic Defender

 A space shooter game built with p5.js.
 Defend the galaxy from invading enemies, collect power-ups, and try to achieve the highest score!
+This game was generated using the following prompt to `Claude-3.7-Sonnet`:

+"design a p5js implementation of a space shooting game.
+It must be extremely polished and I want you to build all the sprites and assets yourself.
+I don't want to import any assets."

 ## Features